Jayaraman0408/purchase_portal/README.md

 # purchase_portal

+To start the application:
+            1.First run the command npm install
-To start the application run the command node server.js
+            2.Then run node server.js

 Api list and their json request (From given task):